 - Broaden the experiential, skills, and demographic diversity of the applicant pool considered for interviews.

 Given our long-standing commitment to serving the medical school admissions community, the AAMC is uniquely positioned to develop a program that is both effective and trusted by key stakeholders.

 About the AAMC Situational Judgment Test (AAMC SJT)

 The AAMC SJT is a standardized test that presents a series of hypothetical scenarios students may encounter in medical school and asks examinees to evaluate the effectiveness of a series of behavioral responses to each scenario.
 The AAMC has collaborated with subject matter experts in the medical school community, including faculty, admissions officers, and student and diversity affairs officers to develop content and a scoring key for the SJT.

-Test takers’ responses provide insight into their knowledge of effective and ineffective behaviors across eight core competencies for entering medical students: Service Orientation, Social Skills, Cultural Competence, Teamwork, Ethical Responsibility to Self and Others, Reliability and Dependability, Resilience and Adaptability, and Capacity for Improvement.
+Examinees’ responses provide insight into their knowledge of effective and ineffective behaviors across eight core competencies for entering medical students, which include Service Orientation, Social Skills, Cultural Competence, Teamwork, Ethical Responsibility to Self and Others, Reliability and Dependability, Resilience and Adaptability, and Capacity for Improvement.

 Overall results of these research studies have demonstrated the AAMC SJT: